 DIVERSITY, EQUITY & INCLUSION (DEI) COMMITTEE

 The Jacobs Institute DEI committee was formally established in the Fall of 2019 and meets monthly during the academic year.
-Its current membership is composed of Professor Bjoern Hartmann (Jacobs Faculty Director and faculty in Electrical Engineering & Computer Sciences), Professor Kosa Goucher-Lambert (Mechanical Engineering), Professor Hannah Stuart (Mechanical Engineering), and Amy Dinh (Jacobs staff).
+Its current membership is composed of Professor Bjoern Hartmann (Jacobs Faculty Director and faculty in Electrical Engineering & Computer Sciences), Professor Kosa Goucher-Lambert (Mechanical Engineering), Professor Hannah Stuart (Mechanical Engineering), and Amy Dinh (Jacobs staff and lecturer).
 The committee’s charge is to monitor and improve diversity, equity, and inclusion for the Institute’s community, programs, and operations, in collaboration with our community of students, staff, and faculty.
 The Committee can be contacted for any thoughts or concerns through our anonymous feedback form.

 JACOBS NEWS AND EVENTS